Products imported from the UK are treated in the same way as products imported from other third countries (compare with the USA).

-Watercraft and engines that have been manufactured, placed on the market or used in the current EU or EEA and imported into the UK after the end of the transition period may also be imported into Finland at a later time.
-The origin of the products must be determined and it must be ensured that they have previously been in use in the EU or EEA.
+Watercraft and engines that have been manufactured, placed on the market or used in the current EU or EEA area and later exported into the UK are accepted as such if they are imported from the UK into Finland at a later time.
+The origin of the products must be determined and it must be ensured that they have previously been in use in the current EU or EEA area.

-Watercraft and engines manufactured and placed on the market in a country that is not a member of the EU or EEA and imported from the UK into Finland for recreational use are processed in the same manner as other products imported from outside the EU/EEA.
+Watercraft and engines manufactured and placed on the market in a country that is not a member of the EU or EEA and imported directly from the UK into Finland for recreational use are processed in the same manner as other products imported from third countries.

 The status of distributors importing watercraft and engines from the UK has also changed as of 1 January 2021.
 As they are now considered importers, their obligations under the Recreational Craft Act (External link) have changed accordingly (Act only available in Finnish and Swedish).

-If a manufacturer established in the UK has a manufacturer code issued by the UK authorities, it must apply to the national authorities of an EU Member State for a new manufacturer code.
+If a manufacturer established in the UK has a manufacturer’s code issued by the UK authorities, it must apply to the national authorities of an EU Member State for a new manufacturer’s code.

-Manufacturers established in third countries and intending to place their products on the EU market after the end of the transition period must similarly apply to the national authorities of an EU Member State for a new manufacturer code if they currently have a manufacturer code issued by the UK authorities.
+Manufacturers established in third countries and intending to place their products on the EU market must similarly apply to the national authorities of an EU Member State for a new manufacturer’s code if they have a manufacturer’s code issued by the UK authorities.

 - For more information on the impact of Brexit on watercraft and their engines, see the website of the European Commission (External link)